JohnRaizada/Primal2.0/README.md

 A panel that allows developers to manage and mix audio sources in the game world.
 ### Scene View
 A panel that displays a 3D view of the game world and allows developers to interact with and manipulate objects in the scene.
-### Project Settings
-A panel that allows developers to configure various project-wide settings such as rendering options, physics settings, and input mappings.
 ### Animation Editor
 A panel that allows developers to create and edit animations for characters and other objects.
 ### Script Editor